damonbinder/damonbinder.github.io/research/index.md

   feature: fire.bmp
 ---

 I study conformal field theories.
-These are special class of quantum field theories that arise in the study of phase transitions, string theory and particle physics.
+These are a special class of quantum field theories that arise in the study of phase transitions, string theory and particle physics.
 My advisor is Silviu Pufu, who is a member of the [bootstrap collaboration](https://bootstrapcollaboration.com/).

 ### Papers